What Do Cyber Insurance Policies Cover?

 - New hardware/software upgrades after a breach has occurred

-As mentioned previously, 2021 was a record year for cyber attacks.
-Because of this, cybersecurity insurers are finding their policies are in much higher demand, and the associated risks have increased.
+With cyberattacks continuously on the rise, cybersecurity insurers are finding their policies are in much higher demand, and the associated risks have increased.
+This has led to a few key developments, including:

 At the bare minimum, your company or organization should have these cybersecurity measures in place to prevent major damage.
 If you don't, you could be denied cybersecurity insurance for having too high of a risk.